hydrodynamicstability/statquotes/README.md

   - *Data Analysis:  What Can Be Learned from the Past 50 Years*.
 Wiley.

+- "I know of no thoughtful account of scientific research as a dynamic process--I assume psychology is not yet seeking stasis--according to which data analysis should fail to be flexible, or should fail to be a handmaiden rather than a high priestess."

+  - John W. Tukey (1969)

+  - Analyzing data:  sanctification or detective work?  *American Psychologist*, 24 (2):  83-91.

 - "I once suggested in discussion at a statistical meeting that it might be well if statisticians looked to see how data was actually analyzed by many sorts of people.
 A very eminent and senior statistician rose at once to say that this was a novel idea, that it might have merit, but that young statisticians should be careful not to indulge in it too much, since it might distort their ideas.  *The ideas of data analysis ought to survive a look at how data is analyzed*....If data analysis is to be well done, much of it must be a matter of judgment, and 'theory', whether statistical or non-statistical, will have to guide, not command."

   - John W. Tukey (1962)

   - The future of data analysis.  *Annals of Mathematical Statistics*, 33:  1-67.

+- "Instant data analysis is--and will remain--an illusion."

+  - John W. Tukey (1969)

+  - Analyzing data:  sanctification or detective work?  *American Psychologist*, 24 (2):  83-91.

 ## Experimental design